 Follow the footsteps of Edmund Hilary and Tenzing Norgay to the world’s highest place – Everest Base Camp.
-It is probably the adventurous journey that one could opt for Everest Base Camp Trek is a journey to an ultimate destination chosen by many fellow travellers and adventure lovers.
+It is probably the adventurous journey one could opt for.
+Everest Base Camp Trek is a journey to an ultimate destination chosen by many fellow travelers and adventure lovers.
 The charm of the world’s highest mountain – Mt.
-Everest is above all the trekking destinations over the world.
-Everest Base Camp Trek lets you soar above the heights of 5,000 meters, applauding the glory of bright blue sky, sky dominating mountains, and mountainous terrain.
+Everest, is above all the trekking destinations worldwide.
+Everest Base Camp Trek lets you soar above the heights of 5,000 meters, applauding the glory of bright blue sky, sky-dominating mountains, and mountainous terrain.

-Generally, the people in the Himalayan region follow the Buddhism religion.
+Generally, the people in the Himalayan region follow the Buddhist religion.
 The dominance of the religion can be reflected in the prayer flags, mani walls, stupas, and monasteries on the route.
 Tengboche monastery is a vast spiritual hub in the Khumbu region.
-Kalapatthar is another popular vantage point at the height of 5,500 meters that offers 360-degree views of mountains in the Everest region.
-It is best known for the sunrise and sunset views over the Mt.
-Everest and other neighbouring peaks.
+Kalapatthar is another popular vantage point at a height of 5,500 meters that offers 360-degree views of mountains in the Everest region.
+It is best known for its sunrise and sunset views over Mt.
+Everest and other neighboring peaks.

-EBC is no extremely hard trek, but it’s not super easy either.
-We can say that this trek is quite challenging; that is why it is one of the best treks for those who want to feel the lifetime adventure.
+EBC is not an extremely hard trek, but it’s not super easy, either.
+We can say that this trek is quite challenging; that is why it is one of the best treks for those who want to feel a lifetime adventure.
 The entire trek takes place over 12 days and reaches a maximum elevation of 5,545 meters.
-The hike is moderately difficult, to meet the challenge you must be physically and mentally fit and ready.
-If you’re worried about being able to keep up on the trek, we recommend you to practice various cardiovascular exercises like walking, running to boost your stamina.
+The hike is moderately difficult; to meet the challenge, you must be physically and mentally fit and ready.
+If you’re worried about being able to keep up on the trek, we recommend you practice various cardiovascular exercises like walking and running to boost your stamina.

 You should be able to walk and climb moderate hills to keep up with the guides.
-You’ll be monitored by the experienced and responsible guide, so there is no hiking experience needed for the trip.
+You’ll be monitored by an experienced and responsible guide, so there is no hiking experience needed for the trip.
 The main concern is for the safety of the group, and you’ll get the opportunity to stop and take a break along the way.
-It helps a lot to get plenty of rest and hydration for the hikes, as well as being in good physical condition.
-You need to be able to manage your essence safely and never be afraid to let your guide and friends knew how you feel.
+It helps a lot to get plenty of rest and hydration for the hikes, as well as to be in good physical condition.
+You need to be able to manage your essence safely and never be afraid to let your guide and friends know how you feel.

 You’ll be setting out on a 12-day adventure into the mountain villages of Nepal, a place that few people get the chance to see on the way to Everest Base Camp.
 It’s like stepping back in time to a simpler way of life surrounded by nature.
 Your itinerary is designed to show you all the best sights and a chance to visit remote areas that are only accessible on foot.
 Contact us today to book your adventure.
 We are ready and pleased to be part of your adventure.